learn-co-students/CSS-Flexbox-Code-Along-online-web-sp-000/README.md

 screen, the button can stay in the original order it is written in the HTML.
 We could accomplish this using `order` in conjunction with [`@media`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media).

-It should be noted that modifying the order of elements may unexpectedly affect users who use assistive technology such as screen readers.
+It should be noted that modifying the order of elements may negatively affect users who use assistive technology such as screen readers.

 ### Wrapping Up